Water allocations register

 • its unique title reference (e.g. 46008989).

-You must use these descriptors in any water allocation dealings, including applying for a subdivision or lodging transfer documents.
+You must use these descriptors when making an application, including applying for a subdivision or lodging transfer documents.

 Water plan Crown Plan no.